Professional Photography Program

 Camping or Overnight OccupancyParticipants of the program wishing to remain in the park overnight should obtain a camp site at the Riley Creek, Savage River, or Teklanika River Campgrounds.
 Advance reservations are strongly suggested and can be made through www.reservedenali.com or by calling 800-622-7275.
 Learn more about park campgrounds.

-For the coming season, use of the Igloo Pit (Mile 34), Toklat Rest Area (10:00 pm - 6:00 am), Eielson Visitor Center (10:00 pm - 6:00 am) the Mile 78 pit, and the Mile 88 boundary pit in Kantishna is allowed for short rest periods if space is available.
-Camping overnight in the park in areas other than in the three campgrounds that accommodate vehicles is prohibited.
+For the coming season, use of the Igloo Pit (Mile 34), Toklat Rest Area (Mile 53), Eielson Visitor Center (Mile 66), and Boundary Pit north of Wonder Lake (Mile 87) is allowed for short rest periods between 10pm and 6am, if space is available.
+Camping overnight in the park in areas other than in the three campgrounds that accommodate vehicles (Riley, Savage and Tek) is prohibited.